 End of life care

 This guide is for people who are approaching the end of their life.
-Some parts of it may also be useful for people who are caring for someone who is dying, or people who want to plan in advance for their own end of life care.
+Some parts of it may also be useful for people who are caring for someone who is dying, or people who want to plan for their own end of life care.

 It covers what to expect, thinking about your wishes for your future care, and looking after your emotional and psychological wellbeing.